TPs-Ingenieria-de-Sistemas/infra/README.md

   e.g. ```docker pull ghcr.io/tps-ingenieria-de-sistemas/snippet-service:latest```

 I'd recomend doing the first option first and, if it doesn't work, the second one.
-However, I'm almost certain the second one works fine.
+I'm almost certain the second one works fine, but it may not be updated.